NoroffFEU/development-platforms/firebase-case-study.md

 ## Summary

 Firebase is incredibly relevant for web developers thanks to its concise, streamlined app development experience, real-time updates, and pre-built APIs and tools.

-Without the need for complicated server-side coding, developers can easily build and launch real-time applications that can manage large amounts of data and users with Firebase.
-As a result, developers can concentrate on creating the features and functionality of their applications rather than worrying about managing and scaling the underlying infrastructure, which saves time and resources.
+As a result, developers can concentrate on creating the features and functionality of their applications rather than worrying about managing and scaling the backend infrastructure, which saves time and resources.

 Additionally, its integration with other Google services, such as Google Analytics, can provide web developers with a complete solution for developing, deploying, and tracking their applications.

 After conducting this case study, I gained knowledge about Firebase's background, features, and range of skills.
-Overall, building apps with Firebase is a dependable, scalable, and efficient process.
+Overall, developing apps with Firebase is a dependable, scalable, and effective process, but before choosing what development platform to use, it is essential to consider its limitations and how they may impact your project.

 ### Credits